gkuti/Readers-club/README.md

 ----------
 **About**
 ========
 The Reader's club consists of Members who are either Staff or Student.
-In the club any member can borrow a book, the only restrain is when two or more members wish to borrow the same book.
+In the club any member can borrow a book, the only constraint is when two or more members wish to borrow the same book.
 Based on the number of copies available the following rules is put into consideration.

- - If the borrowers are both staff, a staff that has an older registeration date will have higher precedence to the newer.
+ - If the borrowers are both staff, a staff that has an older registration date will have higher precedence to the newer.
- - If the borrowers are both student, a student that has an older registeration date will have higher precedence to the newer.
+ - If the borrowers are both student, a student that has an older registration date will have higher precedence to the newer.
  - A staff will have higher precedence over a student.